The name Sawndsfart was brought to England

 Early Notables of the Sawndsfart family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Sawndsfart Notables in all our PDF Extended History products and printed products wherever possible.
+, 2nd Governor of...
+Another 81 words (6 lines of text) are included under the topic Early Sawndsfart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sawndsfart family to Ireland